 Hotels, B&Bs and guesthouses

 Hotels are generally confined to the major urban centres, and by law hotel rooms must all be en suite (with a bath or shower and toilet) and have windows.
 More common – even in Windhoek – however, are family-run guesthouses and smaller B&Bs, both of which are also sprinkled around the smaller towns in Namibia.
-They are owner-managed, offer more personalized hospitality and on average charge between N$400 and N$1300 for a double room, including breakfast.
+They are usually owner-managed, offer more personalized hospitality and on average charge between N$900 and N$1700 for a double room, including breakfast.
 Some of the guesthouses also provide evening meals and/or packed lunches on request.

 Many lodgings still follow the German tradition of preferring twin beds, rather than doubles, though the two beds will often be arranged side by side.
 If having a double bed is important to you, make sure you ascertain the bed configurations before booking.